-Re:invent is underway and AWS unleashed a barrage of new services on the cloud community.
+A barrage of new services were unleashed on the cloud community at AWS Re:invent in 2017.
 Here’s a quick roundup of some of the most exciting releases.
-Check back for info on new announcements as they come out!

 AWS Fargate is an easy way to deploy your containers on AWS.
 To put it simply, Fargate is like EC2 but instead of giving you a virtual machine you get a container.
 It’s a technology that allows you to use containers as a fundamental compute primitive without having to manage the underlying instances.
 All you need to do is build your container image, specify the CPU and memory requirements, define your networking and IAM policies, and launch.
 With Fargate, you have flexible configuration options to closely match your application needs and you’re billed with per-second granularity.

 A fast and reliable graph database service that makes it easy to gain insights from relationships among your highly connected datasets.
 The core of Amazon Neptune is a purpose-built, high-performance graph database engine optimized for storing billions of relationships and querying the graph with milliseconds of latency.
 Delivered as a fully managed database, Amazon Neptune frees customers to focus on their applications rather than tedious undifferentiated operations like maintenance, patching, backups, and restores.
 The service supports fast-failover, point-in-time recovery, and Multi-AZ deployments for high availability.
 With support for up to 15 read replicas you can scale query throughput to 100s of thousands of queries per second.
 Amazon Neptune runs within your Amazon Virtual Private Cloud and allows you to encrypt your data at rest, giving you complete control over your data integrity in transit and at rest.